hschellman/computing-basics/setup.md

 ~~~
 {: .language-bash}

-the first time you do this, it will ask you to open a web browser and
+the first time you do this (and once a month thereafter), it will ask you to open a web browser and

 ~~~
 Attempting OIDC authentication with https://htvaultprod.fnal.gov:8200